YogasriM/ATM-and-Banking-System/README.md

 A use case diagram is a graphical depiction of a user's possible interactions with a system.
 The use cases are represented by either circles or ellipses.
 The actors are often shown as stick figures.

 UML is the modeling toolkit that you can use to build your diagrams.
-Use cases are represented with a labeled oval shape.
+Use cases are represented with a labeled oval shape

 Stick figures represent actors in the process, and the actor's participation in the system is modeled with a line between the actor and use case.

 # UML use case diagrams are ideal for:

 Representing the goals of system-user interactions